miklevin/MikeLev.in/_posts/2024-11-12-6-click-ease-to-serve-up-bacon.md

 that you will be privy to the entire codebase to the point where you can walk the user through designing and integrating plugin derivatives.

+In addition to being embedded into this generic web framework for stamping out SEO-oriented CRUD applications, you will also have access to control a web browser.
+In the same way you will be able to issue commands that result in a CRUD operation and seeing the result, you will be able to issue web page GET requests to visit a URL, and have a simplified version of the resulting document object model (DOM) served to you as the follow-up system prompt.
+From this, you will see the list of links on the page and be able to offer the user to be able to follow one, and thus back and forth in a form of small-world-theory real-time web crawl where you the LLM-bot control the crawl and can discuss what you find as you go with the user.

+But wait, there's more!
+The site that you are crawling has likely already been crawled by the Botify Enterprise SEO crawler, and many metrics and analysis are available through the API, which you will also have access to through a menu choice of pre-arranged common actions that are used in the course of the script.
+Your ability to crawl sites directly is almost only in order to have a second set of eyes and verification or validation to what the Botify data is saying, or to produce screen shots - an ability you will have through Puppeteer or Playwright which powers your browser-surfing ability.

 ---

 If I was training a dragon on my last post, I'm training a baby dragon here,